turboapps/docs/reference/command_line/try.md

 > turbo try microsoft/dotnet:3.5.1,microsoft/dotnet:4.0.3
 ```

-Containers are started with the startup file specified in the last passed image.
+Containers are started with the startup file specified in the last passed image that is not a modifier layer.
+A modifier layer is an image that has no startup file or services defined.
+Regardless of its position on the command line, it is never used as the entry point to the container.

 If a startup file is not set in the base image then `cmd.exe /k` is used.

 ```
 # Default startup file is used to start container